-If a new member fails to initiate and her grade point average is below chapter requirements for good standing, she follows the same program as initiated members in poor scholastic standing.
+If a new member fails to initiate for some reason and her grade point average is below chapter requirements for good standing, she follows the same program as initiated members in poor scholastic standing.
 In such cases, the most recent cumulative GPA available will be used to determine eligibility for Initiation.